 - Need a substantial amount of dental work

-Most dentists can offer minimal sedation including nitrous oxide or pills, and an increasing number of dentists can perform moderate levels of sedation.
-However, only a small portion of dentists who have completed the CODA program in deep sedation and general anesthesia are permitted to use these more sophisticated techniques.
+However, only a small portion of dentists who’ve completed the CODA program in deep sedation and general anesthesia are permitted to use these more sophisticated techniques.

-There is always a risk when receiving anesthesia; however, when given by experienced and appropriately trained dentists, it is usually very safe.
-Certain people, such as those who are overweight or who have obstructive sleep apnea, should talk to their family doctor before undergoing sedation, as they are more likely to develop complications from the anesthesia.
+There’s always a risk when receiving anesthesia; however, when given by experienced and appropriately trained dentists, it’s normally very safe.
+Certain people, such as those who’re overweight or who have obstructive sleep apnea, should talk to their family doctor before undergoing sedation, as they are more likely to develop complications from the anesthesia.

-It is essential to ensure that your dentist is not only trained but also qualified to offer the type of sedation you will be receiving.
+It’s essential to ensure that your dentist is not only trained but also qualified to offer the type of sedation you’ll be receiving.

 Before the procedure, your dentist should review your entire medical history.
-They should also determine whether you are an appropriate candidate for sedation and get information about any medications you are currently using.
+They should also determine whether you’re an appropriate candidate for sedation and get information about any medications you are currently using.

 You should ask what dosage of the sedative is suitable for your age, body-type, and health.
-You should also inquire whether it is within the dosage recommended by the FDA.
+You should also inquire whether it’s within the dosage recommended by the FDA.

 It is critical to find out how much training the dentist has, and how many procedures he or she has performed using sedation.
 In this case, more is better.